Bert Blyleven

-Bert Blyleven (born Rik Aalbert Blijleven, April 6, 1951) is a Dutch-American former professional baseball pitcher who played 22 seasons in Major League Baseball (MLB) from 1970 to 1992, primarily with the Minnesota Twins.
+Rik Aalbert Blyleven (born Blijleven, April 6, 1951) is a Dutch-American former professional baseball pitcher and color commentator.
+He played 22 seasons in Major League Baseball (MLB) from 1970 to 1992, primarily with the Minnesota Twins, and from 1996 to 2020 was a color commentator for Minnesota Twins television broadcasts.
 Blyleven recorded 3,701 career strikeouts, the fifth-most in MLB history.
 He won 287 games, 27th-most all-time, and pitched 4,970 innings, 14th-most all-time.
-A renowned curveball pitcher, Blyleven was also a two-time All-Star and World Series champion.
-Although under-appreciated during his playing career, he was inducted into the Baseball Hall of Fame in 2011—his second-to-last year of eligibility.
+A renowned curveball pitcher, Blyleven was a two-time All-Star and World Series champion.
+In 2011, Blyleven was inducted into the Baseball Hall of Fame.

 Blyleven made his major league debut at age 19 for the Twins.
 In the middle of the 1976 season, he was traded to the Texas Rangers, where he threw a no-hitter in his final start for the team.
 He won his first World Series with the Pittsburgh Pirates in 1979.
-Upon being traded to the Cleveland Indians, Blyleven initially struggled with injuries, but then enjoyed a late-career resurgence, finishing third in the Cy Young Award voting in back-to-back years, with Cleveland in 1984 and also the following 1985 season that he split between the Indians and Twins.
-It was during this second stint with Minnesota that Blyleven became the tenth member of the 3,000-strikeout club in 1986 and won a second World Series title in 1987.
+Upon being traded to the Cleveland Indians, Blyleven initially struggled with injuries, but then enjoyed a late-career resurgence, finishing third in the Cy Young Award voting in back-to-back years, with Cleveland in 1984 and in 1985, a season split between the Indians and Twins.
+During his second stint with Minnesota, Blyleven became the tenth member of the 3,000-strikeout club in 1986 and won a second World Series title in 1987.
 He played three seasons for the California Angels before retiring.

 Blyleven became the first Dutch-born player to earn induction into the Baseball Hall of Fame.
-He serves as the pitching coach for the Netherlands national baseball team, having done so in the 2009, 2013 and 2017 and 2023 World Baseball Classic.
-From 1996 to 2020, he was a color analyst for Minnesota Twins television broadcasts.
+He was the pitching coach for the Netherlands in several World Baseball Classic tournaments.

 Early life

-Rik Aalbert Blyleven was born in Zeist, a municipality in Utrecht, Netherlands, the son of Johannes Cornelius and Jannigje Blijleven.
-His family moved to Melville, Saskatchewan, when Blyleven was two years old before ultimately settling in Garden Grove, California, in 1957 when Blyleven was five years old.
-One of seven children, his parents anglicized their names to Joe and Jenny, with Rik Aalbert becoming simply "Bert".
+Rik Aalbert Blyleven was born in Zeist, a town in Utrecht, Netherlands, the son of Johannes Cornelius and Jannigje Blijleven.
+His family moved to Melville, Saskatchewan when Blyleven was two years old before ultimately settling in Garden Grove, California in 1957 when Blyleven was five years old.
+One of seven children, his parents anglicized their own names to Joe and Jenny, with Rik Aalbert becoming "Bert".

-He became interested in baseball as a young boy watching Sandy Koufax pitch for the Los Angeles Dodgers and listening to Vin Scully and Jerry Doggett announce the Dodgers' radio broadcasts.
-Blyleven was quoted as saying, "My dad built me a mound in the backyard with a canvas backdrop over our horseshoe pits, and I would go back there and just throw and throw and throw until I developed it, and it became my curveball.
+Blyleven became interested in baseball as a young boy watching Sandy Koufax pitch for the Los Angeles Dodgers and listening to Vin Scully and Jerry Doggett announce the Dodgers' radio broadcasts.
+Blyleven later said, "My dad built me a mound in the backyard with a canvas backdrop over our horseshoe pits, and I would go back there and just throw and throw and throw until I developed it, and it became my curveball.
 And I could throw it over at any time, any count."